 Jim Landfield is the owner of Business Help, Inc. which he has run since 1995.
 Prior to starting his own firm, he worked for smaller companies as well as Fortune 500 companies.
 His experience in these companies has included positions in their treasury, accounting, financial analysis and investments departments.
 He has worked for National Coffee Service Association, Steptoe and Johnson, Texaco, American Express and the World Bank.
 Jim has an MBA from Columbia University and earlier degrees from the University of Chicago, Brandeis University and the University of Salamanca, Spain.

-Joe directs the digital strategy of Patients Rising.
+Joe directs the digital strategy, operations and marketing for Patients Rising.
 He is responsible for developing and enhancing the organization’s digital assets, applications, and online content across its web properties, mobile, and social channels.
-Joe has been working in healthcare communications and content development for 17 years, specifically in the areas of cancer, substance abuse, chronic illness, and patient advocacy.
+Joe has been working in healthcare marketing, communications and content development for 20 years, specifically in the areas of cancer, substance abuse, chronic illness, and patient advocacy.

 Amy serves as the event coordinator for Patients Rising and oversees all aspects of special events and presentations.
 Amy has had a distinguished career in nonprofit event planning, working with a range of organizations across the country to develop large-scale conferences, fundraising galas, and special events.
 After two close friends were diagnosed with cancer within a year of each other, Amy has been a committed patient advocate, working to ensure that those with serious illnesses have access to the supports and treatments they need.